wbreeze/wind_and_water/tengo-necesito.md

   - PN 2999823 hose 5/8in id
   - the rest of the hoses are added by installation
 - new anti-freeze hoses
-- proper stainless steel hose clamps
+- proper stainless steel hose clamps (300 series)
 - replacement zincs 301069 1/8NPT ?AND?OR?
 011885 1/4NPT x 1-3/4
 - [Marine Diesel Parts](https://marinedieselparts.com/store/universalm-50.htm)
 - [Westerbeke M-50B page](https://www.westerbeke.com/Category/M-50B/5399ADA2DAF73A26740BF680#mainoverview)
-  includes parts catalog and online parts ordering

 Engine needs
 - proper sized accessory belt
-  (is running with a substitude that is a shade too large) PN 239648 FHP 45.0 X A
+  (is running with a substitute that is a shade too large) PN 239648 FHP 45.0 X A
 - air filter housing PN 301139 Silencer, intake; also PN 299083 sleeve, silencer.
   Perhaps better, clean up the one that's on it.
 It's all rusty inside.